24/7 Security Operations Centre (SOC) as a Service

 A Security Operations Centre (SOC) is a physical or outsourced centralised hub which serves as an organisation’s security system, across its networks, servers, endpoints and other digital assets.
 This allows organisations to detect and respond to potential cyber security threats as they arise.

-SOC-as-a-Service is a service model whereby a third-party provider acts as a company’s entire security operations centre (SOC).
-It fully supports and manages the daily running of security operations.
+Our 24/7 Security Operations Centre as a Service acts as your complete outsourced SOC, thereby delivering all the capabilities of an in-house team without associated cost and complexity.
 SOCaaS provides all the security functions performed by a traditional, in-house SOC, ranging from monitoring, log management, threat detection, compliance, and more.
 SOC- as-a-Service is designed to be integrated with your existing tools to solidify your security stack.
 It is mainly adopted to help fill in gaps in an organisation’s current capabilities or serve as a replacement for deploying an in-house security team.

 Staffing Costs